 Buddying when Spearfishing

-The fact that you are going out to spear fish is no excuse for lax safety or to dive without a buddy.
-The safest way to spearfish is to dive with one gun between two divers, the diver being attached to a line running to the buoy.
+The fact that you are going out to Spearfish is no excuse for lax safety or to dive without a buddy.
+The safest way to Spearfish is to dive with one gun between two divers, the diver is attached to a line running to the buoy.
 Very accomplished spearos that I know say that diving this way has never affected their fishing and, if the spearfisher were to suffer a blackout at depth, then they could be pulled to the surface.

 Ultimately there is no depth deeper, no photograph better, or no fish more important than your precious and beautiful life.
 Done correctly, freediving is an incredibly safe and enjoyable sport and it is your responsibility to ensure that your every dive is as safe as it can possibly be.